4Sitam4/OC-P6-HotTakes_Backend/README.md

 - git clone https://github.com/4Sitam4/OC-P6-HotTakes_Backend.git (inside backend folder)
 - npm install
-- create an .env file in the root of the backend folder (or use mine)
+- create an .env file in the root of the backend folder (use template.env to fill it)
 - npm run start

 ## Frontend :